Puneeth-mail/Hybrid-Movie-Recommendation-System-TF-IDF-KNN-SVD-/README.md

 You get:
 - A dropdown of all movie titles
 - A “Recommend Movies” button
 - A “Download CSV” button
-- Results displayed neatly in the notebook

 ---